 I would like to acknowledge FIREOPP’s Preston Cooper for producing this article and I would like to cite his article’s table as I have used it extensively for the income projection of college degrees.
 Furthermore, I would implore any user of this website to read his article, it is extraordinarily insightful and was my blueprint for this project.
 I implore anyone to read it, it's brilliant.
+I would also like to thank the first author who managed to piece everything together Douglas A. Webber who put together the entire methodology and his paper on the Lifetime Earnings Premia of Different Majors here

 Secondly, I would like to cite the American Community Survey by the Census Bureau for information needed to create the dataset of 3.3 million Americans who have only high school degrees.